 Why You’ll Love This Smoked Chicken Recipe

 - The Dry Spice Rub Brings It.
 And by it, I mean: allllll the flavor.
 It’s sweet, smoky, savory, a little bit spicy, and the addition of cloves or cardamom gives it that little je ne sais quoi that will have everyone asking for your recipe.
+This rub will help give the smoked chicken thighs crispy skin!

 - Juicy on Juicy.
 Bone-in, skin-on thighs don’t exactly have a reputation for being dry, but when they’re smoked, they’re supremely tender and juicy beyond your wildest dreams.

 - Smoking Brings Out the Best In Everything.
 From Smoked Chicken Breast, Smoked Pork Tenderloin, to Smoked Salmon, there’s just something magical about the smoking process.
 The aroma, the flavor—it’s just objectively true that smoked foods are irresistible.
+Smoking chicken thighs is no different!

 - It’s Easy.
 Okay, it’s not as easy as popping a baking dish of chicken into the oven for Baked Chicken Thighs, but as far as smoking recipes go, these smoked chicken thighs are a great place to start.
 There’s nothing too complicated or fussy here.